SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 *Difficulties encountered*

-- We had challenges exporting our tracked bug to excel on Azure DevOps initially but after taking to understand the system, we were able to solve this issue
+- We had challenges exporting our tracked bug to Excel on Azure DevOps initially but after taking to understand the system, we were able to solve this issue
 -
 *Lessons learned*